Spanish Army: Second Republic (1931–36)

 During the Second Spanish Republic, the Spanish government enlisted over ten million men to the army.

 Civil War (1936–39)

 Some US citizens came to Spain to fight in their civil war for two main reasons.
-The first being to promote their ideals and the other being to escape the trials of living in America during the great depression.
+The first being to promote their ideals and the other being to escape the trials of living in North America during the great depression.

 The Americans totaled 2,800 and suffered heavy casualties: 900 killed and 1,500 wounded.
+The war ended in April-May 1939.

 The Spanish Army under the Francoist Regime (1939–1975)

 This period can be divided in four phases: